 Even with the reopening of most brick-and-mortar casinos in June, it was a mixed month.

-Live and online casino operations, plus daily fantasy contests and VGTs, combined to bring in $132.6 million in PA gaming revenue in June, the PGCB showed in their monthly revenue report.
+Live and online casino operations, plus daily fantasy contests and VGTs, combined to bring in $132.6 million in PA gaming revenue in June, the Pennsylvania Gaming Control Board (PGCB) showed in its monthly revenue report.
 Compared to June 2019’s $271.3 million, it was a 51.1% drop year-over-year.

 But without iGaming, which wasn’t yet live in June 2019, it could have been much worse.